key4hep/k4MLJetTagger/README.md

 <img src="./extras/flowchart.png" alt="JetTagger-flowchart" width="70%">

 0. Do some changes that require retraining.
 1. Create a dataset to train the model on.
 The data should be stored in a root file, and you can use the `JetObsWriter` to create them.
 You normally need ~1-2 mio jets/flavor to train a new model; that is why I recommend creating the root file using condor.
-Follow the instructions [here](#extra-section) to do so.
+Follow the instructions [here](#creating-training-or-test-data) and resources [here](#extra-section) to do so.
 2. I recommend using [weaver](https://github.com/doloresgarcia/weaver-core) to retrain a model and to make use of Dolores implementation of the ParticleTransformer using her repository/version of weaver.
 The branch `Saras-dev` also has the implementation of the L-GATr network, which does not outperform the ParticleTransformer, however.
 Here is how to set up the training with weaver:
 - Clone [weaver](https://github.com/doloresgarcia/weaver-core).
 - Clone your choice of network e.g., the [ParT](https://github.com/jet-universe/particle_transformer).